frkosurf/voot-specification/VOOT.md

   `invalid_user`;
 * If the specified user is not a member of the group an error response with code `403 Forbidden` is returned.
 The `error` field contains `not_a_member`.
-  This response MUST be returned no matter whether the group exists or not;
+  This response MUST be returned when the user is not a member, no matter whether the group exists or not;
-* If the specified group does not exist at the provider an error response with code `404 Not Found` is returned.
-The `error` field contains `invalid_group`;
 * If any other error occurs an error response with code `500 Internal Server Error` is returned.
-The `error` field MAY contain more information about the error.
+The `error` field contains `internal_server_error`.

 ### Retrieve User Information
 The call looks like this: